Rule 16. Pretrial Conferences; Scheduling; Management

-(5) what changes should be made in the limitations on discovery imposed under these rules or by local rule, and what other limitations should be imposed; and
+(E) what changes should be made in the limitations on discovery imposed under these rules or by local rule, and what other limitations should be imposed; and

 Rules 16(b) and 26(f) Summary

-These two rules alert counsel and the court that they should consider E-Discovery issues as early and comprehensively as possible.
+These two rules alert counsel and the court that they should consider eDiscovery issues as early and comprehensively as possible.
 The opposing parties must meet and confer at least 21 days before the scheduling conference with the court in order to work out agreements on the preservation of electronically stored information (ESI), the forms of ESI production, the methods that will be employed to filter out irrelevant information, and protection for privileged information.
-Once the parties have met and the scheduling conference has occured, the court will issue a scheduling order that will govern the pace of the litigation.
+Once the parties have met and the scheduling conference has occurred, the court will issue a scheduling order that will govern the pace of the litigation.

 Rules 16(b) and 26(f) Checklist

-- Prior to the start of litigation, get to know your client's IT structure and data retention policies.
+Prior to the start of litigation, get to know your client's IT structure and data retention policies.

 Draft and serve a preservation request defining the minimum scope of relevant information.

-- Negotiate terms for a clawback agreement in the event that privileged material is inadvertently produced.
+Negotiate terms for a clawback agreement in the event that privileged material is inadvertently produced.

 Set up a 30(b)(6) deposition for the opposing party's IT manager in order to learn about their IT structure and data retention policies.